 For the ATM case study, we will elaborate on the examples in Section 4.3, "Output of the Requirements Capture Process", Figure 4.4, "Use case diagram for an ATM system showing include relationships." and Figure 4.5, "Use case diagram for an ATM system showing an extend relationship.", and progress to identify additional actors and use cases that comprise our model of the ATM system.
-Figure 4.4, "Use case diagram for an ATM system showing include relationships." and Figure 4.5, "Use case diagram for an ATM system showing an extend relationship." exemplified the essential concepts and components of a use case diagram such as, use cases, actors, multiplicity, and include / extend relationships.
+Figure 4.4, "Use case diagram for an ATM system showing include relationships." and Figure 4.5, "Use case diagram for an ATM system showing include relationships." and Figure 4.5, "Use case diagram for an ATM system showing an extend relationships." and Figure 4.5, "Use case diagram for an ATM system showing an extend relationships." and Figure 4.5, "Use case diagram for an ATM system showing an extend relationships." and Figure 4.5, "Use case diagram for an ATM system showing an extend relationships."
 They showed the relationships between the actors and use cases, and demonstrated how these actors and use cases interact.